Mehedi-Babu/android_spy_droid2/README.md

 3. After Unzip Run DroidSpy V2.exe

-4. Select Port You Want & Enjoy
+4. Select Listening Port You Want

+5. Build A Client APK (Virus) Use Your PC/RDP Public IP or Same Port for Listening

+6. Install Client APK Your Android Phone

+7. Now done see connection got it & Enjoy Red Teamer.

 ## How To Use 👉 [Checkout](https://shop-linuxndroid.in/product/old-android-course-by-linuxndroid/)